lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 With the support of instanced rendering we can also improve the performance for the particles rendering.
 Particles are the best use case for this.

-In order to support particles we must provide support for texture atlas.
+In order to apply instance rendering to particles we must provide support for texture atlas.
 This can be achieved by adding a new VBO with texture offsets for instanced rendering.
 The texture offsets can be modeled by a single vector of tow floats, so there's no need to split the definition as in the matrices case.

 ```java
 // Texture offsets